miguelsolans/Equivalencias/README.md

 As such, the present platform allows speeding up the equivalence attribution to students coming from outside of the Computer Engineer degree, or even outside University of Minho.
 This system is built on two micro-services, using NodeJS at its core, both Backend and Frontendwise with a Client framework called VueJS with Vuetify.
 All data is stored on a NoSQL database system, MongoDB.

-The detailed System Architecture and API endpoints can be found on the very own [Wiki](https://github.com/miguelsolans/equivalencias/wiki) of this repository.
+The detailed System Architecture and API endpoints can be found on the very own [Wiki](https://github.com/miguelsolans/equivalencias/wiki) of this repository, though in Portuguese, but will be translated to English very soon.

 ## Development Team